ExistensialReset/flowmosr/do-it-yourself/REPAIR_MANIFESTO.md

 And that is plus.

 ***Repair is not just practical.
 It is emotional archaeology.***

+And remember: You do not need permission to fix your own things.
+You do not need a license to understand your own tools.
+You do not need a company to tell you when something is dead.

+**Repair is not maintenance.
+Repair is taking back.**

 **Expand the Manifesto:** This guide is living—fork it on GitHub, add your repairs, translate it, and evolve it collectively.
 Share your stories with #RepairManifesto.